-Completed CBAs can then support decisions, using the following general rules:
+CBAs can be performed on both projects and alternatives (bundles of projects) when formulating investment strategies (including Product Support Strategies).34 Completed CBAs can then support decisions, using the following general rules:

-- 1. A project is worth doing (valid) if its net benefits are positive: i.e., benefits exceed costs. - 2.
-A project that can be undertaken at various levels should be expanded as long as incremental benefits cover incremental costs. - 3.
-The alternative (or strategy) with highest net benefit offers best value and is, therefore, preferred.
+- A project is worth doing (valid) if its net benefits are positive: i.e., benefits exceed costs. - b) A project that can be undertaken at various levels should be expanded as long as incremental benefits cover incremental costs. - c) The alternative (or strategy) with highest net benefit offers best value and is, therefore, preferred.